exler/exler/README.md

 I specialize in development of **high-performance** and **maintainable** digital products, with expertise in **pragmatic system design** and **rapid prototyping**.

+I consider great software architecture **a form of art**, but so I do as well with **delivering on time and on budget**.

-I'm always open for interesting freelancing/consulting/startup offers!
+I'm always open for interesting freelancing/consulting offers!